devopsnov23/mysql-training/Topics/6/01-Queries.md

 ### Normalization Guidelines

 ### Assignment
 1. Name some advantages and disadvantages to generating an "IN" list with another SELECT statement.
+2. Use a subquery to find the books that are published by Sunshine Publishers.
+3. Find all editors who have written books that were published.

 ### Assignment